See explanation below

 RNA

-The reverse process compresses the gas, which is associated with an increase in temperature.
-Here, values well above 60 °C can be reached, which are necessary to separate RNA double strands.
-Additional temperature changes result from hotter water flowing in from the depths and then returning cooler after the end of the eruption.
-The phase of the attachment of complementary nucleotides begins with the cooling.
-If enough building blocks are available, RNA strands can be copied with each burst cycle.
-The same processes can take place with supercritical nitrogen (scN2) at shallower depths and correspondingly cooler background temperatures.
+The reverse process—gas compression—is associated with a temperature increase.
+In this case, temperatures well above 60 °C can be reached, which are necessary to separate RNA double strands.
+Additional temperature fluctuations arise from the inflow of hotter water from greater depths and the subsequent return flow of cooler water from shallower levels after the eruption ceases.
+Upon cooling, the phase of complementary nucleotide attachment begins.
+If sufficient building blocks are available, RNA strands can be copied during each eruption cycle.
+Similar processes can occur with supercritical nitrogen (scN₂) at shallower depths and correspondingly lower background temperatures and higher pH values.

 Fig. 7 Possible Proto-tRNA: Shortest possible RNA strand forming only one base pair and an extended single strand, with its last three bases always being C, C, A (Cytosine, Cytosine, Adenine).
-Three bases are positioned in the loop (here AAU (U = Uracil) in the anticodon; an outward-facing position requires a rotation within the strand), which can be complemented by complementary free bases.
+Three bases are positioned in the loop (here AAA; outward orientation due to steric constraints when using the sugar ribose) in the anticodon; an outward-facing position requires a rotation within the strand), which can be complemented by complementary free bases.
 These form the codon, a triplet code composed of four different RNA bases that currently constitute RNA.
+(U = Uracil)

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

-It is noteworthy that all tRNAs that are specifically loaded with an amino acid today always possess the same coupling strand of the base sequence CCA.
-This binding sequence must have proven to be so successful in the earliest phase that it continues to be exclusively utilized today.
-The synthetases, the complex enzymes responsible for the specific loading onto the corresponding tRNAs, recognize the now more complexly constructed tRNAs based on their additional loops and the specific bases contained therein, ensuring the very important precise assignment of the amino acid to be linked.
-The question remains as to why the version with the acceptor arm CCA emerged as presumably the sole representative from the group of RNAs of medium length in the selection process.
+It is striking that all tRNAs that are specifically charged with an amino acid today always possess the same base sequence CCA at the acceptor stem (Fig. 7).
+This binding sequence must have proven so successful in the earliest phase that it has been used exclusively up to the present day.
+The synthetases—today’s complex enzymes that carry out the specific charging of the corresponding tRNAs—recognize the now more complex tRNAs via their additional loops and the specific bases contained therein, thereby ensuring the critically important accurate assignment of the amino acid to be linked.
+The question remains why the version with the CCA acceptor arm emerged as the apparently sole representative from the group of medium-length RNAs through the selection process.

-The cause may have lain in an advantage conferred by a specific property of the proto-tRNA.
-In principle, any amino acid could have bound to any proto-tRNA.
-Where was the possibility of a specific assignment, which was necessary for the construction of an information store?
-Present circumstances allow at least a rough differentiation.
-There are two classes of synthetases that carry out the specific loading of tRNAs.
-Class I synthetase catalyzes hydrophobic amino acids at the 2'-OH end of the terminal ribose, and class II synthetase catalyzes hydrophilic amino acids at the 3'-OH end.
+The cause may lie in an advantage conferred by a specific property of the proto-tRNA.
+In principle, any amino acid could have been attached to any proto-tRNA.
+Where, then, did the possibility for a specific assignment arise that is necessary for the establishment of an information storage system?
+Present-day conditions at least allow a coarse distinction.
+There are two classes of synthetases that perform the specific charging of tRNAs.
+Class I synthetases catalyze the attachment of hydrophobic amino acids at the 2′-OH group of the terminal ribose (Fig. 8), whereas class II synthetases catalyze the attachment of hydrophilic amino acids at the 3′-OH group [13].

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.